Delta Queen: 21st century duty

 This news was in light of the Delta Queen being honored as a "National Treasure" by the National Trust for Historic Preservation on September 21, 2013.
-Congress gave a vote on giving the Delta Queen an exemption to allow it to travel the rivers again in 2013, but the exemption bill failed to pass.
+Congress voted on renewing the Delta Queen's SOLAS exemption to allow it to travel the rivers again in 2013, but the bill failed to pass.
 The Delta Queen was then bought by the newly formed Delta Queen Steamboat Co. in early 2015.
 It departed Chattanooga for restoration in New Orleans on March 22, 2015. for repairs and upgrades in Houma, Louisiana.
 She safely arrived on April 7, 2015, in her temporary slip for restoration.

-In 2008, the Delta Queen was forced to retire from service when her Congressional Exemption from the 1966 Safety at Sea act expired.
-The law intended to prohibit ocean-bound vessels from carrying overnight passengers unless completely made of non-combustible materials included the Delta Queen, even though she was never more than several hundred yards (metres) from shore.
-Congress approved nine exemptions over four decades to allow the Delta Queen to continue operations until 2008.
-On November 27, 2018, the U.S. House of Representatives voted to reinstate an exemption to allow the Delta Queen Steamboat to return to service after a decade-long retirement.
+On November 27, 2018, the U.S. House of Representatives voted to reinstate the exemption to allow the Delta Queen to return to service after a decade-long retirement.

+As of 3 January 2024, the Delta Queen is still docked in Houma, with no evidence of work being done.